Liver Nurse News - april 2023

 CAHN Members & Friends of CAHN

 CAHN members and Friends of CAHN enjoy a reduced registration fee and priority registration.
 Members who attended the Annual General Meeting are eligible for Travel Reimbursement Benefits.
+This year, CAHN will reimburse $500 towards travel plus one night’s accommodation at the host hotel rate.

 - Early-Bird registration is now open until June 30 = $75